Layercode

 Runner-Up: OmniForm by Nathan Amin

 OmniForm secured runner-up position with a voice agent that fills out web forms for you, live.
-The demo showed the agent navigating complex multi-step forms entirely through conversation.
+The demo showed the agent navigating complex multi-step forms entirely via conversational UI.

 Best Use of Cloudflare: Eliza Redux by Anup Jadhav